AntPolkanov/MAUI.Bug.FFImageLoadingCompat/README.md

 Steps:
 1. Build the project in Release
-2. Deploy to an Android device
+2. Deploy to an Android device (I used Samsung Note 8)
 3. Run

 **Expected result:** a page appears with the dotnet_bot image as a placeholder which then replaced by an image downloaded from the internet.

-**Actual result:**  the app crashes with the Null Pointer Dereference Exception in logcat:
+**Actual result:**  the app crashes with the following error in logcat:
 ```
 07-27 17:42:46.245 14676 14702 F libc    : Fatal signal 11 (SIGSEGV), code 1 (SEGV_MAPERR), fault addr 0x7e77c00000 in tid 14702 (.NET TP Worker), pid 14676 (.ffimageloading)
 07-27 17:42:46.313 14723 14723 F DEBUG   : *** *** *** *** *** *** *** *** *** *** *** *** *** *** *** ***